Academic Dishonesty and Plagiarism

 - failure of the course.

-- All infractions are reported to the department chair, student advisor, and the Dean of the School of Education.
+- All infractions are reported to the department chair, student advisor, the Dean of the School of Education, and Registrar.

 Constructive engagement with the academic curriculum is a fundamental assumption of participation in higher education.
 For continued enrollment at Landmark College, students are expected to be engaged productively and consistently in the academic program.